 An electron is a stable subatomic particle with a negative electrical charge.
+Unlike protons and neutrons, electrons are not constructed from even smaller components.
 Each electron carries one unit of negative charge (1.602 x 10-19 coulomb) and has a very small mass as compared with that of a neutron or proton.
 The mass of an electron is 9.10938 x 10-31 kg.
 This is about 1/1836 the mass of a proton.

 A common symbol for an electron is e–.
 The electron’s antiparticle, which carries a positive electric charge, is called a positron or antielectron.
 A positron is denoted using the symbol e+ or β+.
 When an electron and a positron collide, both particles are annihilated and energy is released in the form of gamma rays.